-The NPFMC imposes transparency so that all NPFMC and NPFMC member's discussions are open to the public.
-No more than a predetermined number of Council members can meet together unless the meeting is an open public meeting.
+The Council imposes transparency so that all Council discussions are open to the public.
+No more than a predetermined number of Council members can meet unless the meeting is an open public meeting.
 Each Council decision is made by recorded vote in a public forum after public comment.
 Final decisions then go to the Secretary of Commerce for a second review, public comment, and final approval.
-Decisions must conform with the MSA, the NEPA, Endangered Species Act (ESA), Marine Mammal Protection Act (MMPA) and other applicable law including several executive orders.
+Decisions must conform with the MSA, the NEPA, Endangered Species Act (ESA), Marine Mammal Protection Act (MMPA), and other applicable law including several executive orders.
 The BOF also holds multiple public meetings each year at various locations throughout Alaska and establishes similar decision-making processes, with each BOF decision being recorded in a public forum after public comments.